 – Enables personalised guidance by the teacher

 The software has been developed at University Grenoble Alpes by science education researchers.
 It has been tested for scientific laboratory classrooms since 2011 at high school and university level.
 It has proven operational and reliable.
-We are looking for partners to disseminate and commercialise LabBook and our associated know-how.
+We are looking for partners to extend and commercialise LabBook and our associated know-how.

 – Collaborative active learning